-Notre-Dame de Senanque might be considered another must see in Provence; a Cistercian abbey near the village of Gordes in Vaucluse-en-Provence.
+Notre-Dame de Senanque might be considered a must see in Provence in lavender season.
+It is a Cistercian abbey near the spectacular hilltop village of Gordes in Vaucluse-en-Provence.
 The Abbey was founded in 1148 by Cistercian monks and is a interesting and rewarding visit all by itself, made all the more rewarding by its position in a lovely valley and by the acres of gorgeous lavender that surround it.

-Visitors are welcome, but are told to be aware that it is not a museum or tourist site; its a fully functioning monastery, so you’re advised to be respectful; no wandering in and out or taking photos or videos during church services for example, and try to be maintain silence as much as possible.
+Visitors are welcome, but are told to be aware that it is first and foremost not a tourist site; it’s a fully functioning monastery, so you’re advised to be respectful; no wandering in and out or taking photos or videos during church services for example, and try to maintain a respectful silence as much as possible.